-The NHS says most adults need around 8 hours of sleep a night.
+The NHS says most adults need around eight hours of sleep a night.
 Fitness trackers can help you get an idea of how much rest you’re getting and set targets to increase it if necessary.
-They also measure the quality of your sleep, like if you’re restless and wake up in the night.
-This can have a bigger effect on your wellbeing than the amount of sleep you get.
-See the NHS advice for getting enough sleep

-With built-in sleep tracking, Fitbit Alta monitors your sleep and wirelessly syncs the information your dashboard.
+With built-in sleep tracking, the Fitbit Alta HR monitors your sleep and wirelessly syncs the information to your dashboard.
 Set goals to improve the amount and quality of sleep you get, and program it to gently wake you with a silent vibrating alarm.